RareSkills/learn-solidity/content/33-strings.md

 }
 ```

-Something slightly misleading is solidity is that we use "strings" to represent hex data if the hex modifier is used.
-The following shoes casting the hexadecimal encoding of "helloworld" to helloworld.
+Something slightly misleading in Solidity is that we use "strings" to represent hex data if the hex modifier is used.
+The following shows casting the hexadecimal encoding of "helloworld" to helloworld.

 ```solidity